Incremental and Parallel Machine Learning Algorithms with Automated Learning Rate Adjustments: Convergence Analysis

-3{Here}, we first show that the limit inferiors of $\{f(x_n)\}$ generated by Algorithms~\ref{alg:ngism} and \ref{alg:ngpsm} 3{are} equal to the optimal value of $f$.
-Next, we show 3{that} $\{x_n\}$ converges weakly to a solution 3{of} the main problem \eqref{eq:main}.
-The following assumption is 3{used} to show convergence of Algorithms~\ref{alg:ngism} and \ref{alg:ngpsm}. \begin{assum}[Step--Size Compositions] \end{assum}
+Here, we first show that the limit inferiors of $\{f(x_n)\}$ generated by Algorithms~\ref{alg:ngism} and \ref{alg:ngpsm} are equal to the optimal value of the objective function $f$.
+Next, we show that the generated sequence $\{x_n\}$ converges to a solution of Problem \eqref{eq:main}.
+The following assumption is used to show convergence of Algorithms~\ref{alg:ngism} and \ref{alg:ngpsm}. \begin{assum}[Step-Range Compositions] \end{assum}

-The existing methods \cite{psm,star,psm2,ism} require 3{a} suitable regulation constant value 3{in order to} converge efficiently.
-However, this value differs depending on the number of objective functionals or dimensions, the shape of the objective functionals or the constraint set, the selection of subgradients, and so on.
-The step--sizes of our proposals 3{can be selected at} run--time.
-This feature 3{makes our methods} much more flexible than the existing 3{ones}.